What is Occupational Therapy?

 - Difficulties with flexibility and transitions

 Why Occupational Therapy vs. Physical Therapy?

 OTs help kids participate in the things they want and need to do through the therapeutic use of everyday activities (occupations).
 A child’s occupation ranges from play to school-work.
-OTs are also concerned with a child’s participation in movement however rather than using massage and stretching, treatments focus on encouraging movement through play.
+OTs are also concerned with a child’s participation in movement however rather than focusing on movement through a biomechanical approach, treatments focus on encouraging movement through play and participation in daily activities such as dressing, feeding, grooming, paying attention in class, handwriting and the ability to participate in other age-appropriate activities.
 OTs take a holistic perspective, in which the focus is on living the best possible life.